Skip to main content

 Schools

-The JMP expanded its databases to include WASH in schools and published harmonized national, regional and global baseline estimates in 2018 and a progress update in 2020 with a special focus on COVID-19.
-The 2022 data update presents estimates for the period 2000-2021, with additional thematic analysis on preparing schools for future pandemics and providing disability-inclusive WASH services in schools.
+The JMP expanded its databases to include WASH in schools and published harmonized national, regional and global baseline estimates in 2018, a progress update in 2020 with a special focus on COVID-19, and a data update in 2022 with additional thematic analyses on preparing schools for future pandemics and providing disability-inclusive WASH services in schools.
+The 2024 progress update presents estimates for the period 2015-2023, with a special focus on menstrual health.

-The 2022 data update assesses national, regional and global progress from 2015 to 2021 and shows that achieving global SDG targets by 2030 will require a dramatic acceleration in current rates of progress (Figure 2).
-The report also includes thematic pullouts on ‘Preparing schools for future pandemics’ and ‘Providing disability-inclusive WASH services in schools’.
+The 2024 data update assesses national, regional and global progress from 2015 to 2023 and shows that achieving global SDG targets by 2030 will require a dramatic acceleration in current rates of progress (Figure).
+The report also includes a special focus on menstrual health.

 JMP monitoring focuses on tracking ‘basic’ drinking water, sanitation and hygiene services in pre-primary, primary and secondary schools.
 Definitions of ‘basic’ services have been developed by a global task team convened by the JMP and incorporated into new JMP service ‘ladders’ for WASH in schools.
 JMP estimates for WASH in schools are based on the harmonized core indicators and the 2018 report presented the first national, regional and global estimates for the new SDG indicators.